The Mini IVF protocol gives women with low egg reserve a chance to conceive their own biological children.

 Our Mini IVF program is consisted of 2 phases:

-- Embryo Accumulation Phase: Patients use a combination of clomiphene and low dose injectable medications to stimulate the ovaries, have monitoring with sonograms and blood works, and undergo egg retrieval.
+- Mini Stimulation Phase: Patients use a combination of clomiphene and low dose injectable medications to stimulate the ovaries, have monitoring with sonograms and blood works, and undergo egg retrieval.
 All matured eggs are injected with sperm (ICSI), and the resulting embryos are cultured to day 3 and then cryopreserved by the new vitrification method.
 Based on our experience, most patients require 2 rounds of Mini IVF to accumulate at least 3 embryos for future transfer.
 After each Mini IVF cycle, a break of 1 cycle is recommended to allow the ovaries to return to their normal state before the next stimulation cycle.

 - Embryo Transfer Phase: Once at least 3 embryos are available for transfer, patients can proceed to the frozen embryo transfer cycle.
 For about 2 weeks, estrogen is used to grow the uterine lining before vaginal progesterone is added to mature the endometrium.
 By avoiding exposure to high hormone levels seen in the stimulation phase, the endometrium can grow and mature closer to the conditions of a natural cycle, thus making it more receptive to the embryos.
 On the transfer date, the embryos are thawed and prepared for transfer.
 Laser drilling of the zona is also performed to facilitate embryo hatching and promote implantation.